Melissa Riso Flaunts Bombshell Body In Floral-Print Lingerie Set

 Melissa Riso’s most recent Instagram share sent the pulses of her 1.2 million fans racing.
 The stunning new shot showed her in a skimpy lingerie set that highlighted her bombshell curves.

-In the image, Melissa posed in the center of two, large french doors that were painted black.
-A sizeable painting could be seen on the wall behind her while a bellman’s cart appeared on the carpeted floor.
-The model leaned up against one of the doors and held one hand on the side and placed her left hand on the door handle.
-Melissa gazed into the camera with a sultry stare as she tip-toed one foot on the ground and put the opposite leg near her side like a flamingo.
+In the image, Melissa posed in the center of large french doors that were painted black.
+A sizable painting could be seen on the wall behind her while a bellman’s cart appeared on the carpeted floor.
+The model leaned up against one of the doors and held a hand on the side and placed her other hand on the door handle.
+Melissa gazed into the camera with a sultry stare as she placed one foot on tiptoe and bent the opposite knee near her side, like a flamingo.
 She left little to the imagination in a two-piece set that highlighted her curves to perfection.

-On her upper-half, Melissa opted for a tiny bra that had beautiful, lace detail around its cups.
+On her upper half, Melissa opted for a bra that had beautiful, lace detail around its cups.
 The garment boasted a bright white hue and was decorated with a pink and green floral pattern.
 The bra had thick straps that were worn over Melissa’s tanned shoulders, and it also featured a sweetheart neckline.
 The bottom of the bra was scalloped, which added another feminine vibe to the racy attire.

-On her lower-half, Melissa sported a pair of panties that featured the same pattern.
-The top of the undies were lined with a dainty white lace that was worn a few inches below her navel and showcased her taut tummy and tiny midsection.
+On her lower half, Melissa sported a pair of panties that featured the same pattern.
+The top of the undies was lined with a dainty white lace that was worn a few inches below her navel and showcased her taut tummy and tiny midsection.
 Melissa’s toned and tanned legs were also on full display thanks to the high cut design of the underwear.
 She went barefoot for the photo op, and kept her accessories to a minimum, wearing a small necklace.

 View this post on Instagram